 in a Belgian fountain and still have bruises on my knees from when he

-scored in the FA Cup Semi final at Wembley.
+scored at Wembley.
 I salute the gallant effort

 that the lad has made to our cause, and consider him possibly the second